integreat-io/integreat/README.md

 and interface, but we're not ready for pull requests yet.

-The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface to abstract away the specifics of each source, and map their data to defined datatypes.
+The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface, to abstract away the specifics of each source, and map their data to defined datatypes.

 This is done through adapters, that does all the hard work of communicating with